realworldocaml/book/en/maps-and-hashtables.md

 Note that in some places the above code refers to `String.Map.t`, and in others `Map.t`.
-This has to do with the fact that maps are implemented as ordered binary trees, and as such, maps need a way of comparing keys.
-To deal with this, a map actually stores the necessary comparison function within the data structure.
+This has to do with the fact that maps are implemented as ordered binary trees, and as such, need a way of comparing keys.

-Thus, operations that merely access the contents of an existing map, like `Map.find`, do so by using the comparison function embedded within the map.
-Similarly, functions that generate a new map from an old one, like `Map.add`, do the same.
+To deal with this, a map, once created, stores the necessary comparison function within the data structure.
+Thus, operations like `Map.find` or `Map.add` that access the contents of a map, or create a new map from an existing one, do so by using the comparison function embedded within the map.

-But in order to get a map in the first place, you need to get your hands on the comparison function.
-For this reason, modules like `String` contain a `Map` sub-module that have values like `String.Map.empty` and `String.Map.of_alist` that are specialized to strings, and that in particular know how to compare strings.
+But in order to get a map in the first place, you need to get your hands on the comparison function somehow.
+For this reason, modules like `String` contain a `Map` sub-module that have values like `String.Map.empty` and `String.Map.of_alist` that are specialized to strings, and this have access to a string comparison function.
 Such a `Map` sub-module is included in any module that satisfies the `Comparable` interface from Core.